jbsmith7741/go-tools/README.md

 temporary holding spot for tools i find helpful

 - PerciseFloat - usefully for truncating off unnecessary digits of a float.
+- PrintDuration - extends standard lib duration string printing by adding day and year and includes 2 digits truncation on second.